-I didn’t realize he was an accomplice planted near me to stop me from yelling.
+I didn’t realize he was an accomplice planted near me to stop me from yelling and attracting attention.
 Desperate, I followed his advice.
 This began my descent into a web that was Mexico City’s Headquarters for Crime.

 Many long hours later, I walked back to my hotel not knowing what to do.
 I had two days left before returning to New York.
 I was all alone with no money.
 No passport.
 No plane ticket.
 At this time in my life, I didn’t even have a credit card.
 One thing I knew for sure – I was not going to call my husband for help.